ice-wm/man/icewm-keys.md

 # DESCRIPTION

-Global key bindings to launch applications (not window manager related).
-IceWM allows launching of arbitrary programs with any key combination.
-This is configured in the `keys` file.

 Global keybindings to launch applications, which need not be window manager related.
 Each non-empty line starts with the word `key`.
 After one or more spaces follows a double-quoted string of the bound X11